 "Yes.
-I should not wonder if all temptation
+I should not wonder if all temptation to trade in guineas is over within a year."

 The widow did not look at all pleased to hear this, anxious as she had seemed for the time when the kind of offence her son had committed should be forgotten.